An analysis of General Assembly voting can be found in the Repertory of Practice of UN Organs by consulting the section relating to Article 18.

 If a vote is taken, it can be documented in two ways:

-There are multiple sources for General Assembly voting information.
+There are multiple sources to find General Assembly voting information, including:

 Since 1975 a voting chart published in the Index to Proceedings of the General Assembly, provides an overview of the votes taken at a particular session.